Phlebotomy Certification Parsippany, New Jersey

 Preparing to take the Certification Exam

 Once you have registered to take the competency exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has examination materials based upon their competency exams.
 Be positive to study each day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly enlarge your chances of passing the final exam.
-NPS provides full study materials, unlimited practice exams and three chances to take the final certification exam.
+NPS provides full study materials, unlimited practice exams and one chance to take the final certification exam.

 After you have passed the final exam, your credentials are hastily inputted in the national registry and a digital copy of your national certification is available in your account.
 Your digital copy, side by side your NPS transcripts, should be downloaded and printed for use as proof of certification.

 Phlebotomy job duties include: